xArch Symposium 2026:

 xArch 2023

-The first xArch symposium was held on 11-12 November 2023 and provided insights about using new technologies in architecture and design.
+The first xArch symposium was held on 11-12 November 2023 and provided insights about using

 The discussions revolved around areas such as computational design, virtual experience, digital fabrication, artificial intelligence, and sustainability/environment.
-The proceedings were published by Springer,
+The proceedings were published by Springer, the link to the publication is as follows.

 CONTACT US